-Getting the opportunity to sit down with screen legends Connie Nielsen (who we loved in I Am the Night) and Dougray Scott (who is in the upcoming Batwoman) was a joy and we were thrilled to participate in an intimate interview with the duo.
+Getting the opportunity to sit down with screen legends Connie Nielsen (who we loved in I Am the Night) and Dougray Scott (who stars in The CW’s Batwoman) was a joy and we were thrilled to participate in an intimate interview with the duo.
 The TIFF film they were promoting, Sea Fever (which had its premiere the night prior to our interview), was quite a spectacle, which, don’t just take our word for it, take Nielsen’s and Scott’s as well.
 Sea Fever is a film in which the crew of a boat in West Ireland are lost at sea and together are forced to fight against an attacking parasite.

 The following is a condensed and edited version of our sit down chat with Nielsen and Scott of Neasa Hardiman’s Discovery title, Sea Fever. *This interview was originally published on September 19, 2019*

 Brief Take: I thought you two created quite a lived-in relationship on screen.
 How did you craft your dynamic?
 Had you worked together before?

 Dougray Scott: No, we haven’t.
 Well, I love Connie, and she’s a fantastic actress and so I was very excited to work with her and I think that we got on very quickly.

 Connie Nielsen: Yeah, I think that we both were…

 DS: … She’s very tough.
 She’s very tough, but in a good way.